 Today, the United States, Europe and Japan are big players in the renewables market.
 None of them, however, can keep up with China, which has emerged as the world’s largest producer, exporter and installer of solar panels, wind turbines, batteries and electric vehicles, according to IRENA.

 If such a small number of players dominate markets, they could stifle competition and suppress innovation, making countries that do not control technologies dependent on the few that do, Westphal told the audience.
 Fair trading systems are needed to avoid such technology dominance, she said.

-Likewise, monopolies in mineral trade threaten to smother material flows, which could ultimately slow down the renewables switch.
-A ruling by the World Trade Organisation may have dismantled China’s attempt to restrict rare earths supply to foreign buyers in 2012, but the case showed recent fears that states endowed with critical materials may use them to exert pressure on nations that lack them are not entirely unjustified.
+Likewise, monopolies in mineral trade threaten to smother material flows, which could ultimately slow down the shift to renewables.
+A 2012 ruling by the World Trade Organisation may have dismantled China’s attempt to restrict rare earths supply to foreign buyers for now, but the case showed that recent fears that states endowed with critical materials may use them to exert pressure on others aren’t entirely unjustified.

 Westphal said if short-sighted nation-first policies stood in the way of faster renewables deployment, states risked defeating the purpose of the transition: to tackle climate change.

 “If the pace of the shift is slow, climate change will not be dealt with in a timely manner, leading to excessive risks and multiplying existing threats,” she said.

 She added: “Falling costs of technology will not deliver the energy transformation by itself.
 Countries have to be willing to share the benefits of the transition.
 International cooperation is essential to its success.”